NFP Trading Strategy Guide

 When Is NFP Released?

-The nonfarm payroll is usually published on the first Friday of every month at 08:30 New York time (NFP time UK: 13:30).
-Traders and investors can keep track of the NFP report, as well as other important economic events, by using Admirals’ Forex Calendar.
+The nonfarm payroll is usually published on the first Friday of every month at 08:30 US Eastern Time.
+Traders and investors can keep track of upcoming NFP releases, as well as other important economic announcements, by using an economic calendar.

 How to Read Non Farm Payroll Data